-Playing video and audio has been available in web applications without plugins for a few years now, but the basic facilities offered have only really been able to cater for playing single whole tracks at a time — we can't combine/split arraybuffers.
-Streaming media has up until recently still been the domain of Flash, with technologies like Flash Media Server serving video streams up using the RTMP protocol.
+Playing video and audio has been available in web applications without plugins for a few years now, but the basic features offered have really only been useful for playing single whole tracks.
+We can't, for example, combine/split arraybuffers.
+Streaming media has up until recently been the domain of Flash, with technologies like Flash Media Server serving video streams using the RTMP protocol.

 With Media Source Extensions (MSE), this is changing.
-MSE allows us to replace the usual single track
+MSE allows us to replace the usual single progressive

-src value fed to media elements with a reference to a
+src URI fed to media elements with a reference to a

 MediaSource object, which is a container for information like the ready state of the media for being played, and references to multiple

 SourceBuffer objects that represent the different chunks of media that make up the entire stream.
-MSE gives us finer grained control over how much and how often content is fetched, and some control over memory usage details, such as when buffers are evicted.
-It lays the groundwork for adaptive bitrate streaming clients (such as those using DASH or HLS) to be built upon its extensible API.
+MSE gives us finer-grained control over how much and how often content is fetched, and some control over memory usage details, such as when buffers are evicted.
+It lays the groundwork for adaptive bitrate streaming clients (such as those using DASH or HLS) to be built on its extensible API.

-If you do not require explicit control over video quality over time, the rate at which content is fetched, or rate at which memory is evicted, then the
+If you do not require explicit control of video quality over time, the rate at which content is fetched, or the rate at which memory is evicted, then the

-<source> tags may well be a simpler, good enough solution.
+<source> tags may well be a simple and adequate solution.

 Dynamic Adaptive Streaming over HTTP (DASH) is a protocol for specifying how adaptive content should be fetched.
 It is effectively a layer built on top of MSE for building adaptive bitrate streaming clients.
-While there are other such protocols available (such as HTTP Live Streaming (HLS), DASH is the most cross platform compatible), which is why we cover it in this documention.
+While there are other protocols available (such as HTTP Live Streaming (HLS)), DASH has the most platform support.

 The two most common use cases for DASH involve watching content "on demand" or "live."
 On demand allows a developer to take their time transcoding the assets into multiple resolutions of various quality.